qwikifiers/qwik-ui/packages/kit-headless/src/components/select/notes.md

     name: loop
     type: boolean
     description: Determines if focus cycles from the last option back to the first, or vice versa.

     ---

+    ### Select Value:

+    name: placeholder
+    type: string
+    description: sets a placeholder instead of a selected value.

+    ### Select Option:

+    name: value
+    type: string
+    description: Give the select a value other than what is displayed in the option.

+    name: disabled
+    type: boolean
+    description: When true, the option is disabled.

+    ---